xinxs/ToS-Addons/autopamoka/README.md

 # Auto Pamoka

 Auto enable pamoka solutions from your quick slot: Not need anymore, since Itos patch 25/06/2019.
-Keeping this function for now, because of Jtos.

 Alert function: Popup an alert if you dont have any pamoka to fill when entering in your selected maps.